backstage/community-plugins/workspaces/tech-radar/plugins/tech-radar-backend/README.md

   url: https://github.com/backstage/community-plugins/blob/main/workspaces/tech-radar/plugins/tech-radar-common/src/sampleTechRadarResponse.json
 ```

+If you are storing the JSON file in a private repository, you will need to configure the proper integration in the `app-config.yaml` file.
+For more information on how to configure integrations, see the [Backstage documentation](https://backstage.io/docs/integrations/).

 ## Integrating into a backstage instance

 This plugin needs to be added to an existing backstage instance.